Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

   > [Info] You have to click the [SAVE] button in the *Edit Attribute Groups* view to finally delete the attribute group.

-  > [Warning] Be aware that as soon as you delete an attribute group, you also delete all assigned attribute sub-groups.
+  > [Caution] Be aware that as soon as you delete an attribute group, you also delete all assigned attribute sub-groups.

 - [CANCEL]
   Click this button to cancel adding an attribute group, close the window and return to the *Edit Attribute Groups* view.